 Day 2: BANFF NATIONAL PARK

-After breakfast at the hotel you head west into Banff National Park.
+You head west into Banff National Park.
 On the campground (showers) in the forests of you pitch your tent for the next two days.
 Now it is time for the first hike along the shores of Minnewanka Lake or on one of the many mountain trails.
 Hiking time 2 – 3 hours.

 Day 3: BANFF NATIONAL PARK